dkvz/iplookup-cli/README.md

 ```

 # TODO
+- [ ] Add error handling
+- [ ] Could be a CLI npm package.
+Just set the env varibles globally in bashrc or something to set your own database paths
 - [ ] Add a flag to query the GeoIP API instead of using the local DBs
-- [ ] Add error handling